My old boss used to say, “Never take a job that has both the words “Sales” and “Marketing” in the title.” Ah yes, those were the good old days.

 Or were they?
 His opinion reflected the long-standing notion that these activities were very distinct silos.
 Sales was for Willy Loman.
 It was polishing your shoes, gargling with Listerine, and asking for business.
 Marketing was the strategic and repetitive placement of your people and your ideas in places where you expected (or at least hoped) that your prospects would be.
 And PR was…well, it was issuing press releases.

 Sales, Marketing and PR are converging to the point where it’s sometimes hard to know where one ends and the other begins.
 And if you aren’t using this phenomenon to your advantage, you’re already behind the curve.

 As with the results of all technological innovation, this convergence does mean more work for you—and there’s really no way around that.
 But there is an upside as well—which is the democratization of the sales process.
-Hard work, and being good are still rewarded—but they can now be rewarded more quickly than ever before.
+Quality work is still rewarded—but it can now be rewarded more quickly than ever before

 Here’s some practical advice for the use of “Convergence” in selling your company, your products…and yourself.